chef/artifactory-client/README.md

   config.username = 'admin'
   config.password = 'password'

+  # Speaking of SSL, you can specify the path to a pem file with your custom
+  # certificates and the gem will wire it all up for you (NOTE: it must be a
+  # valid PEM file).
+  config.ssl_pem_file = '/path/to/my.pem'

+  # Or if you are feelying frisky, you can always disable SSL verification
+  config.ssl_verify = false

   # You can specify any proxy information, including any authentication
   # information in the URL.
   config.proxy_username = 'user'